vi-rwth/FESTA/README.md

 ### Further information

 - Periodicity will be detected and considered automatically. (_if not declared otherwise_)
-- PDB-files created with `CP2K` will be handled by separate reader:
+- PDB-files created with `CP2K` cannot be opened with MDAnalysis and will therefore be handled by a separate reader.
-    + Structures will be fixed relative to the first atom, avoiding jumps between frames.
-    + Only x,y,z, atom-type and atom-number columns will be transferred.
-Other columns will be filled with zeros.

 ## Usage advice

 It is advised to use FES-histograms with sufficient bins, since the tolerance of the minimum frame identification and mapping of minima depend on the bin quantity.<br>
-The scripts were tested on Windows and Linux.
-The output may lack certain visuals if used on Windows.
+The script were tested on Windows and Linux.
+Performance can be significantly worse on Windows.